Menopause: symptoms and pain

 Joint and muscle pain

-These are typical symptoms faced by 50% of women.
-Also called “menopausal joint rheumatism”, this pain is characterized by a feeling of stiffness upon waking and mainly affects the shoulders, fingers, hips and knees.
-Dehydration can also be a source of joint pain.
+These are typical symptoms experienced by 50% of women.
+Also known as "menopausal joint pain," these pains are characterized by a feeling of stiffness upon waking and mainly affect the shoulders, fingers, hips, and knees.
+Dehydration can also cause joint pain.

 -